karel-burda/function-loader/README.md

 Make sure that the `include` directory is in the search paths.

-You also have to set C++11 standard and potentially other settings as well (e.g. linking `libdl` on POSIXes).
+You also have to set C++ 11 standard and potentially other settings as well (e.g. linking `libdl` on POSIXes).

 # Example
 For full use cases, see [main.cpp](example/src/main.cpp) or implementation of unit tests at [tests/unit](tests/unit).